Rhoban/MetabotAPI/README.md

 Then, this will produce a `.so` file (`holobot.so`, `metabot.so` or `metabot.cpython-....so`), this should be in your `PYTHONPATH` (or in the directory where you run python command).

+### Metabot robot

-For example, you can run the `demo.py` script from the build directory:
+You can run the `demo.py` script from the build directory:

     PYTHONPATH=`pwd` python ../demo.py